 Furnace Making Banging Noise

 It’s not a good thing when your furnace is making a banging sound.
-It could mean several things.
+It may mean a few things.

-Your ductwork can also make banging sounds when your furnace turns on, since the metal is expanding and contracting.
+Your ductwork can also create banging sounds when your furnace starts, since the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise